-The upside was a sense, at least earlier on, of progress in society particularly in overall standards of living as evidenced by greater availability of increasingly sophisticated technology such as telephones and washing machines etc. The growth of access to colour television for example was definitely an advance on what we had in the sixties.
-Also 'pop' and 'rock' music became to some extent more sophisticate and interesting - one thinks of David Bowie and some later 'New Wave' artists.
+The upside was a sense, at least earlier on, of progress in society particularly in overall standards of living.
+This was paticularly indicated by the greater availability of increasingly sophisticated technology such as modern telephones, stereo music centres, fridge freezers and automatic washing machines etc. The growth of access to colour television for example was definitely an advance on what we had in the sixties.
+Also 'pop' and 'rock' music became to some extent more sophisticated and interesting - one thinks of David Bowie and some later 'New Wave' artists.
 It was also a golden age of cinema with a strong European influence leading to many more grown up and sophisticated films.
 While for families like mine the standard of living definitely improved during this period.
-However the downside of the decade was huge, mainly relating to a growimg sense of violence and lawlessness in society.
-This coincided with political crises at home and abroad following one after another, frequent power cuts especially after 1972 and steadilly rising unemployment which particularly hit my generation.
-All of this along with the sense of collapsing social values.
-This was reflected in decreasing numbers going to church and a soaring divorce rate plus general sexual prmissiveness, the latter reflected in a rapidly growing 'Porn' industry.
-I also remember towards the end of the decade, with the growth of Video cassett player ownership, ultra violent so called 'Video Nasties' began to appear in some shops.
+However the downside of the decade was huge, mainly relating to a growing sense of violence and lawlessness in society.
+This coincided with political crises at home and abroad following one after another, frequent power cuts especially after 1972 and steadily rising unemployment which particularly hit my generation.
+All of this coincided with a widespread sense of collapsing social values.
+This was reflected in decreasing numbers going to church and a soaring divorce rate plus a general rise in promiscuity and sexual permisiveness.
+The latter was evidenced by a steadily growing 'Porn' industry and increasingly explicit films and even TV.
+I also remember towards the end of the decade, with the growth of Video cassette player ownership, ultra violent so called 'Video Nasties' began to appear in some shops.

-Looking back now I think I can see how so much of seventies life was dominated by a kind of escapism with people seeking relief from the problems of everyday life by retreating into various hobbies, interests and obsessions, from general consumerism and 'Keeping up with the Joneses' to focus on hobbies and sports.
+Looking back now I think I can see how so much of seventies life was dominated by a kind of escapism with people seeking relief from the problems of everyday life by retreating into various hobbies, interests and obsessions.
+From general consumerism and 'Keeping up with the Joneses' to focus on hobbies and sports.
 In my case such interests included making models, art and a growing interest in Science Fiction books and films.
-The Sci Fi boom of this period - led by popular TV series like Dr Who and Start Trek and the large number of science fiction novels published each year - ranged from sophisticated works by authors like J G Ballard to the eventual 'Star Wars' craze.
+The Sci Fi boom of this period - led by popular TV series like Dr Who and Star Trek and the large number of science fiction novels published each year - ranged from sophisticated works by authors like J G Ballard to the eventual 'Star Wars' craze.
 The latter film inspiring a new wave of Science Fiction epics of the juvenile 'Space Opera' variety.
 This again seemed to reflect a general desire for escapism.
 Even growing drug use and teenage music crazes - beginning in 1976 with the Punk Rock phenomenon - could be seen to some extent as another aspect of this tendency.

-My life was no exception to this tendency.
-However certain other activities, particularly my ongoing engagement with the BB, my acedemic ability and model making and artistic creativity, even my Yoga practice, gave me a focus and self - discipline which definitely stood me in good stead for later life.
+My own life was no exception to this.
+However certain other activities, particularly my ongoing engagement with the BB, my academic ability and model making and artistic creativity, even my Yoga practice, gave me a focus and self - discipline which definitely stood me in good stead for later life.
 Indeed other interests such as listening to music and reading Science Fiction and even 'esoterica' like books on UFOs all helped to feed my developing creativity, helping my success in this field.
 On top of all this my ongoing 'Spiritual awareness' even if in the background, kept me aligned to a sense of life purpose which many others clearly lacked.
 Thus reducing in me the need for greater escapism, although our general lack of financial resources was also a definite limiting factor while helping to keep my feet planted firmly on the ground.